|Nutrition Facts (per serving)|

 How to Choose Chicken Thighs

 When buying thighs, check for pink and firm flesh and look at the best-by date.
-If you're using skin-on, be sure the pieces are covered in the skin in their entirely.
-Buying cuts with the skin on is actually cheaper than choosing cuts that have been cleaned, as more work means more cost, so you could buy them with the skin on and then remove it yourself for a cost-effective transaction.
-This, however, might put more work on you, so that's the trade-off.
+If you're using skin-on, it's a lot less expensive.
+Just be sure the pieces are covered in the skin in their entirely.

 What you might not find is boneless and skin-on thighs, as commercial poultry processes remove all the skin when taking the bones off the thighs.

 How to Store and Freeze Chicken Thighs With Orange Sweet Sauce